 Why Are Octaves Important?

 Okay, now you know what is an octave.
 But why bother?
-What’s so special about pressing two notes that have the same name but are just in different locations on your piano?
+What’s so special about a pianist pressing two notes that have the same name but are just in different locations on your piano?

 Let’s think about how it sounds when someone is plunking out a tune on the piano, one note at a time.
 It’s kind of awkward, right?
 Even if they start playing full chords (complementary groups of notes) in one hand, there’s something missing.